investblog/animated-favicon/README.md

 ### What image formats can be used for the icons?

 You can use any image format for the icons as long as the file extension is included in the filename.
-The icons should be named `favicon-1`, `favicon-2`, etc. and located in the active theme's `/favicon` directory.
+The icons should be named `favicon-1`, `favicon-2`, etc. and located in the active theme's directory.
+This is usually located at `/wp-content/themes/your-theme/`.
+Replace "your-theme" with the name of the active theme on your site.

 ## Contributing